What is the Doctoral College

 The Doctoral College aims to:

-- Work with schools, institutes, the Researcher Development team and other bodies to sustain and further enhance excellent research training for Queen Mary’s PhD and postdoctoral researchers.
+- Work with schools, institutes, the Researcher Development team and other bodies to sustain and further enhance excellent research training for Queen Mary’s PGR and postdoctoral researchers.

-- Raise the profile of the Doctoral College among staff and students at Queen Mary, for example by hosting events, such as Induction, Three Minute Thesis and PhD Cohort Days.
+- Raise the profile of the Doctoral College among staff and students at Queen Mary, for example by hosting events, such as Induction, Three Minute Thesis and PGR Cohort Days.

 - Create and maintain an excellent website: both outward facing (recruitment) and inward facing (student experience).